Have a specific question about Convention?

 In addition to the plenary sessions, the Convention features a trade show of 100 exhibitors and 170 artists in the renowned Customary Native Arts Show.
 Evening cultural performances, known as Quyana Alaska, present our traditional dances and sell out 2,500 tickets per night.
 In partnership with the Alaska Native Tribal Health Consortium and Southcentral Foundation, AFN hosts a health fair and a walk-in legal clinic with Alaska Legal Services Corporation.
 The closing banquet provides an opportunity for leaders and partners to gather for a social evening of entertainment and celebration.

-Some 6,000 delegates, participants, observers, vendors and visitors attend annually, with an estimate economic impact on Anchorage of more than $6 million.
+Some 6,000 delegates, participants, observers, vendors and visitors attend annually, with an estimate economic impact on the host city — Anchorage or Fairbanks — of more than $6 million.

 AFN invites the public to attend as observers and visit the Arts Show and exhibit hall.
 The proceedings are also broadcast live statewide via television and radio and webcast to 70 countries worldwide.